nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

-collection of state IDs today is complicated by ordinary (potentially missing) message events interlacing with state events (see State DAGs[^msc4242], which replaces `auth_events` with `prev_state_events`, and benefits from a companion proposal to achieve higher rates of synchronization across the federation and improved rates of complete event dispersal).
+collection of state IDs today is complicated by ordinary (potentially missing) message events interlacing with state events (see State DAGs[^msc4242], which replaces `auth_events` with `prev_state_events`, and benefits from a companion proposal like MSC4521 to achieve higher rates of synchronization across the federation and improved rates of complete event dispersal).

-It can also more greatly optimize the `GET /state` endpoint, but this exists today mostly for legacy/compatibility reasons, so optimizing it is a lower priority.

 ### Future considerations